timsullivan92/ufo_sightings/README.md

 - style.css: Contains custom CSS for styling the web pages.

 **Outside Sources**
 - https://www.tutorialsteacher.com/d3js/loading-data-from-file-in-d3js: Utilized an example on this website to load data from our dataset into our Javascript application.
+- Documentation for Folium
+- Tutoring Sessions
+- Xpert